immanuel-peter/self-driving-model/README.md

 ## 📊 Current Status

-The project is in its early stages, with the foundational data pipelines and initial model training scripts now complete.

-* **✅ Completed**: Data collection and preprocessing pipelines for several large-scale autonomous driving datasets, including **BDD100K**, **nuScenes**, and **CARLA**, have been established.
-(Unfortunately, I was unable to preprocess **Waymo** datasets due to incompatibility of the Waymo Open Dataset package on various Linux machines.
-I am looking to come back to it, as well as incorporate the Nvidia **Cosmos** Drive Dreams dataset.)
-* **▶️ In Progress**: The training scripts for the BDD100K expert models are fully implemented.
-This includes a high-performance version utilizing **DistributedDataParallel (DDP)** for efficient multi-GPU training.
-The immediate next step is to execute these scripts to train the initial set of expert models.
+* **✅ Completed**:
+  - Data collection and preprocessing pipelines for BDD100K, nuScenes, and CARLA have been established.
+(Waymo and Cosmos datasets are not yet included due to technical issues.)
+  - All expert models have been trained and evaluated on their primary datasets (Stage 2), establishing strong baselines.

+* **▶️ In Progress**:
+  - Fine-tuning the pre-trained expert models on CARLA data (Stage 3) to adapt them to the CARLA simulator environment.

 -----